mulle-c/mulle-vararg/README.md

 # mulle-vararg

-The variable argument passing scheme used in the MetaABI of mulle-objc.
+A variable argument passing scheme used written in C (C11).
-Written in C (C11).

 ## How it works

 ### Remember the C argument promotion rules

 1. char and short to int/unsigned int
 2. float to double

 ### The arguments are layed out struct-like

 A method like `stringWithFormat:(NSString *) format, ...`
 which is called like this

 ```
 [NSString stringWithFormat:@"%d %f %lld", (char) 'x', (float) 0.2, 1848LL];